-The glorious big screen TV is mean to be the center on attention, not your cables the run to it down the wall.
-Lets see if we can hide them.
-There are many kits out there ranging from $25-$75, but since this is DIY, lets see if we can make it even more affordable.
+The glorious big screen TV is mean to be the center of attention, not the cables that run from it down the wall to the outlet.
+I decided just to figure out a way to hide them.
+There are many kits out there ranging from $25-$75, but since this is a DIY, let’s see if we can make it even more affordable.

 Use use ROTOZIP Saw to cut out the perfect desired box.
-My ROTOSAW+ has a convenient dust collection, making my cut easy to see and leaving my living room the way i found it, draw wall debris free.
+My ROTOSAW+ has a convenient dust collection, making my cut easy to see and leaving my living room the way I found it–dry wall debris free.

-Mark and cut out the same side box, just bellow your first box, just under the first.
+Mark and cut out the same side box, just below your first box.

 Use theses covers and brackets found in the electrical isle of your local hardware store.
 The orange bracket has the flaps that specifically attaches to the drywall without the need of a stud.